 The greatest impact on Blenheim was made by the 9th Duke.
 He created the formal gardens to east and west of the Palace, he restored of the Great Court and he replanted the entrance avenue and the Grand Avenue.
 In total he had half million trees planted in the Park.
 Inside the house the 9th Duke was responsible for a complete redecoration of the State Rooms.
 He also added extensively to the collection at Blenheim particularly the furniture.
 In the twentieth century during the both World Wars the dukes allowed Blenheim to be used in various ways for the war effort.
 The most famous member of the family was Sir Winston Churchill who was born at Blenheim and spent a considerable amount of time at the Palace.
 Winston was the grandson of the 7th duke.
 He was a close friend of the 9th Duke and Duchess.

-The present Duke has committed his life to the preservation of this great house and it was during his time at Blenheim that the Palace became a World Heritage Site.
+The 11th Duke committed his life to the preservation of this great house, and it was during his time that the Palace became a World Heritage Site (1987).

 Woodstock, Oxfordshire, England, OX20 1PP